 *Please note that this syllabus is only a draft and may be subject to change.

 Housing & Student Services

-- Summer Term: Early June to early July
+- Summer Term: Late May to late June

 - Summer Term: March 1